SkygearIO/features/features/285-design-webhooks/design.md

   operation can be aborted by web-hook handler.
 - AFTER events would be trigger after the operation is performed.

 Both events has the same event payload.
-Web-hook event handlers cannot modify the payload.

 ## Delivery